declankra/chitrack/PRDs/privacy-policy.md

 ### 3. Third-Party Services
 ChiTrack does **not** embed advertising SDKs or social media trackers.
-We rely on the following Apple-provided services, which may independently collect limited information (see Apple’s privacy documentation):
+We rely on the following Apple-provided services, which may independently collect limited information (see Apple's privacy documentation):

 * **Apple App Store / TestFlight** – handles app distribution and crash diagnostics.